libvips/libvips/doc/binding.md

 }
 ```

-So from C++ you can call any libvips operator, though without type-safety, with
+So from C++ you can call any libvips operator (though without type-safety) with
 `VImage::call()`, or use the member functions on `VImage` to get type-safe
 calls for at least the required operator arguments.